Hello & happy Monday!

 Next, in case you missed it last week, a piece I wrote was featured on Tiny Buddha; it’s entitled How Taking Quiet Time For Yourself Helps People Around You.
 I share a story of how a wise L’Arche friend’s comment changed my perception of silence, helping me to consider it as an act of service.
 (It’s my third contribution to Tiny Buddha, a community curated by the lovely Lori Deschene.)

-Finally, my most recent book, I Was a Stranger to Beauty (Think Piece Publishing, $1.99), is now available for Nook and iPad readers!
-You can also find it on Amazon.
+Finally, my most recent book, I Was a Stranger to Beauty (Think Piece Publishing), is now available on Amazon.

 What’s the book about?
 It’s the a story of a family moving through a terribly difficult time, and arriving at a place of acceptance and love.

 In a way, it’s all of our stories.

 It’s the time you got back up … even though you didn’t think you had the strength to stand.

 It’s the time you trusted … even though you’d been hurt in the past.

 It’s the time you opened your heart … even though you were tired and wanted to go home.

 We’ve all been strangers to the beauty in our own lives.
 The question is, will we stay that way, or will we learn to open our eyes?